wunused/divergent-representations-artifacts/README.md

 $ docker build -t sqlite-build -f builds/sqlite/sqlite-build.dockerfile builds/sqlite/
 ```

-This creates a Docker image with six builds of SQLite each compiled at a
+This creates a Docker image with eight builds of SQLite each compiled at a
 different optimization level for each compiler.
 All build artifacts are
 located in the `/artifacts` directory of the container image.